++ U. S. Chapters ++

 forming in Nashville, Memphis and Louisville.
 Arizona has also been

 reinvigorated with chapters forming in Phoenix and Tucson.
-We have also
+We have

 gained an e-mail contact for North Carolina.
 Thanks to all the intrepid